johnmunger/my-static-site/content/en/posts/nonsense_dichotomies.md

 "I haven't honked in 9 days."
 "Honk yeah, I'm gay, dude."
 "How in the honk?"
-And my personal favorite, good old fashioned cholocate ice cream...

-"HONK!" said in anger, rage, ecstasy, but mostly goof, and always fun.
-Please don't cum and actually say "honk", that would be fucking gross.
+And my personal favorite, good old fashioned cholocate ice cream, "HONK!" said in anger, rage, ecstasy, but mostly goof, and always fun.
+(Please don't cum and actually say "honk", that would be fucking gross.
+(JK do what you want :D ))

 Nothing means everything.
 Everything means nothing.
 Some things means some things, and nothing means your straight.